Developing a Proof of Concept (POC) is a great way to test if a software solution really is the answer to a customer’s problem...

-Is your data ready for Artificial Intelligence?Tom Van Wemmel
+Is your data ready for Artificial Intelligence?Stijn Van den Enden

 In the near future, Artificial Intelligence (AI) will bring your company to the next level.
 Increasing productivity, use of resources, maintainability, staffing efficiency and much more.
 But before that can happen, you need to collect data and provide enough examples to train your AI algorithms.
 Whether your company is active in the financial sector or the medical sector, whether you’re focused on warehousing or garbage disposal, every company has one thing in common: data already flows through the organization.

 This blog post aims to make you aware of the importance of data collection as a stepping stone to Artificial Intelligence.
 Only when your data is visible, adequate, and complemented with external data and representative for your demographic, can you profit from positive opportunities that present themselves in today’s world and enables you to make better business decisions.

 Accessible data can be put to good use.
 Surely somebody knows how many people are working for your company, how much inventory you keep, how much stock you’ve been moving over the last couple of months, and how your factory scores on efficiency and productivity.
 But what happens with this data once it has been acquired?
 A nice presentation to the board?
 Are these numbers stored somewhere in the cloud?
 Perhaps they are available in a centralized database?
 Or worst of all, perhaps they are in an Excel file on a private drive collecting dust?

 In many companies, only a limited number of people have access to certain assets.
 Since this implies that data is isolated from the rest of the organization, we call them information silos.
 Not only does this imply distrust in the organization, it provides a limitation to the team or application processing the data.
 For the same data, there might be different interpretations between teams, or a correlation between features might remain hidden because the data is distributed over different silos.